Soil Health Education for Massachusetts Agricultural Service Providers

 Accomplishments:

-We hosted a virtual soil health school in February of 2022 (PY 2).
+We hosted a virtual soil health school in February of 2022 (program year 2).
 Dr. Annise Dobson of Yale, followed by Dr. Jodi Johnson-Maynard of the University of Idaho, spoke about the role of earthworms in nutrient cycling and soil health in two webinars.
 Freya Chay with Carbon Plan discussed the non-profit organization's work with soils and carbon sequestration, and how they bridge the gap between policy and a still evolving science.
 Dr. Amrith Gunasekara, Science Advisor to Secretary Ross at the California Department of Food and Agriculture - and a UMass Amherst alumni - diccussed California's Healthy Soil Initiative.

 39 individuals attended this event.
 The audience during the live session included 10 ASPs outside of Extension, 14 individuals associated with Extension (both educators and Extension faculty), 8 farmers, 3 private sector, 1 state, and 3 researchers.
 The individual webinars were recorded and posted to our website, where they have since received a total of 123 views.
 Although not documented, it is believed that some of these views are from registrants not able to attend on the day of the live broadcast.